Protection of Consumer Rights

 Policies, Rules and Procedures Governing Consumer Rights and Protection

-The Office and Consumer and Family Affairs assures federal and District consumer safeguards through promulgating and updating rules on consumer rights and grievance procedures.
+The Consumer and Family Affairs Administration assures federal and District consumer safeguards through promulgating and updating rules on consumer rights and grievance procedures.
 The Office also develops and analyzes data from the annual consumer grievance report to detect trends or practices that require focused attention.

 Grievance and Dispute Resolution

-The Office of Consumer and Family Affairs manages and oversees the grievance and dispute resolution process [PDF].
+The Consumer and Family Affairs Administration manages and oversees the grievance and dispute resolution process [PDF].
 It reviews all formal grievances whether services are received from government operated programs, community mental health providers or Saint Elizabeths Hospital and monitors compliance with agreed upon resolutions.